Slavery and human trafficking statement (2020-21)

 To meet its statutory safeguarding responsibilities, the Council offers a wide and extensive training programme to staff across all services.

-There is a planned continuation of key communications, briefing sessions and training accessible to all Council employees across all service groupings and the wider workforce for 2018-2019.
+Relevant communications, briefing sessions and up to date training continues to be accessible to all Council employees across all service groupings and the wider workforce.

-Training numbers captured throughout the year will support gaining an accurate picture of the wider workforce trained.
-It also offers further assurance of the delivery of a standardised message across the wider workforce.
+Training attendance is captured throughout the year and continues to support an accurate picture of the wider workforce trained under the remit of the Board.
+It also offers further assurance of the delivery of standard and consistent messages across the wider workforce.
+Local Clinical Commissioning Group colleagues support the delivery of key messages by providing updates to General Practices across County Durham.

 Council intranet pages are a vital platform to share information with employees; Council Directors of Service Groupings are committed to connecting with employees and cascading relevant updates on legislation and guidance.